0xSh4dy/0xsh4dy.github.io/source/_posts/learning_llvm_03.md

 It corresponds to the code for the functions that were JIT compiled.
 They are stored in a region whose permissions are later set to read-execute once the JIT compiler writes code into it.

 So, that's all for this post.
 It was a brief introduction to the powerful and advanced JIT execution engine in LLVM.
 In upcoming posts, we’ll explore more exciting features of the LLVM JIT API.
+Source code and CMakeLists.txt for this blog can be found [here](https://github.com/0xSh4dy/learning_llvm/tree/master/part_3).

 References: